About our Founder, Dr Patokh Chodiev

 In 2014, Dr Chodiev was made an honorary member of the Patrons of Japanese Arts by Akie Abe, the First Lady of Japan, and is also Honorary Chairman of the Association of Japanologists of the Russian Federation.

-Dr. Chodiev is fluent in Uzbek, Russian, Japanese, and English.
-He is married, has a son, two daughters and four grandchildren.
+Dr Chodiev is fluent in Uzbek, Russian, Japanese, and English.
+He is married, has a son, two daughters and three grandchildren.